Experience Based Entry

 Evidence of any informal studies undertaken

 References relating to work history relevant to the chosen field of study (if applicable)

 A resume or Curriculum Vitae

 A portfolio of relevant materials that demonstrates creative aptitude, knowledge, technical skills and abilities.

 In addition, candidates may also be asked to undertake an exam or written assignment to satisfactorily demonstrate capacity to meet the course requirements or provide examples and/or portfolio of work.

 In all cases, Experience Based Entry into a Higher Education course will only be granted to students with a minimum Year 10 level of schooling.

 Aboriginal and Torres Strait Islander people

-Current year 12 Aboriginal and Torres Straight islanders are encouraged to apply for our Creative Indigenous Scholarship.
+Current year 12 Aboriginal and Torres Straight islanders are also encouraged to apply for our Creative Indigenous Scholarship.